HongyuYan04/AndyMiao/CF1878E. Iva & Pav/sol.md

 If $$f(L, mid) \ge k$$, the answer will be within this range : $$[mid, n]$$, then we need update : $$L \rightarrow mid$$.

 If $$f(L, mid) < k$$, the answer will be within this range : $$[L, mid - 1]$$, then we need update :  $$R \rightarrow mid - 1$$.

+---

+# Observation $3$

+To solve for $$f(L, R)$$, we need to design an efficient computational method.

+Two methods can be considered here:

+- consider the result of each binary bit separately and then combine them bit by bit

+- use a sparse table for calculation.